bbauska/Coursera-Bootstrap/readme.md

 It has been extensively used by many different websites.

-We\'ll learn how to download Font Awesome and then use it in web page in the exercise that follows this lecture.
+We&apos;ll learn how to download Font Awesome and then use it in web page in the exercise that follows this lecture.

 Using Font Awesome in your webpage is as simple as using some classes